Update DVC-tracked files and directories in the workspace based on

 targets Limit command scope to these tracked files/directories,

-operation that changes the current dvc.lock
+operation that changes the current dvc.lock or .dvc files.
+It restores the

 corresponding versions of the DVC-tracked files and directories from the